alexisbacco/bacco-artifical-intelligence-machine-learning-bootcamp/README.md

 # Artifical Intelligence and Machine Learning Bootcamp

 Welcome!
-This repository contains all of the code, notebooks, and materials I have worked on and completed in the t'Artifical Intelligence & Machine Learning, Data Science Bootcamp' on Udemy.
+This repository contains all of the code, notebooks, and materials I have worked on and completed in the 'Artifical Intelligence & Machine Learning, Data Science Bootcamp' on Udemy.

 Section	Resource	Description
 00	A 6 step framework for approaching machine learning projects	A guideline for different kinds of machine learning projects and how to break them down into smaller steps.